Samsung Galaxy M51: Hardware

-The Samsung Galaxy M51 has a sAMOLED Plus Infinity-O Display with a 1080 x 2400 resolution, a 20:9 aspect ratio, and a pixel density of ~385 ppi.
-The phone comes with 128 GB of internal storage, as well as either 6 or 8GB of RAM.
+The Samsung Galaxy M51 has a Super AMOLED Plus Infinity-O Display with a 1080 × 2400 resolution, a 20:9 aspect ratio, and a pixel density of ~385 ppi.
+The phone comes with 128 GB of internal storage, as well as either 6 or 8 GB of RAM.
 The storage can be expanded via microSD.
 The phone is powered by the Qualcomm SDM730 Snapdragon 730G (8 nm) paired with the Adreno 618 GPU.

 Battery

-The Samsung Galaxy M51 has a non-removable lithium polymer with a 7000 mAh capacity.
+The Samsung Galaxy M51 has a non-removable lithium-ion with a 7000 mAh capacity.
 This is the highest battery capacity of any Samsung Galaxy phone as of September 2020, and significantly higher than most other widely available phones.

 Cameras

-The Samsung Galaxy M51 has a quad-camera setup arranged in an "L" shape on the top left corner of the back plastic.
+The Samsung Galaxy M51 has a quad-camera setup arranged in an “L” shape in the top left corner of the back plastic.
 The camera setup consists of a 64 MP wide-angle camera, capable of 4K video recording, a 12 MP ultrawide camera, a 5 MP depth camera for close-up shots, and a 5 MP depth sensor for Live Focus.
 A single 32 MP front-facing camera is tucked into the punch-hole in the top center of the display.